Dating After Divorce: What Works, What Fails, and What to Avoid

 Don’t ask your kids to keep your dating life secret from the other parent.
 That puts them in an impossible position and erodes trust on both sides.

-Your co-parenting relationship needs to stay functional regardless of what’s happening in your personal life.
+Your co-parenting relationship needs to stay functional regardless of your personal life.
 Keep those two things separate.
-Our co-parenting resources guide covers tools and strategies that help.
+The co-parenting resources discuss tools and strategies that can be helpful.

 Dating in Your 40s and 50s After Divorce

-What changes at this age: the pool is smaller, many people have kids, and you’re less likely to stay in something that isn’t working just to avoid being alone.
-Older divorcees tend to move more slowly and communicate more directly — both things that actually build better relationships.
+What changes at this age is that the pool is smaller, many people have kids, and you’re less likely to stay in something that isn’t working just to avoid being alone.
+Older divorcees tend to move more slowly and communicate more directly.
+Both things actually build better relationships.

-On dating apps at 40+: Apps like Hinge, Match, and eHarmony have more users in the 35–55 range than most people assume.
-The stigma around online dating after 40 is outdated — a majority of new relationships in that age group now start online.
+On dating apps at 40+: Apps like Hinge, Match, and eHarmony have more users in the 35 to 55 age range than most people assume.
+The stigma around online dating after 40 is outdated.
+A majority of new relationships in that age group now start online.

-One thing to watch: using your age as a reason to lower your standards.
-“At this point, I should just be grateful” is not a healthy framework.
-You have more self-knowledge now — use it.
+One thing to watch out for is using your age as a reason to lower your standards.
+“At this point I should just be grateful” is not a healthy framework.
+You have more self-knowledge now.
+Use it.

 Mistakes That Set You Back When Re-Entering the Dating World

-The most common post-divorce dating mistakes aren’t dramatic — they’re subtle patterns that feel reasonable in the moment and only become visible in hindsight.
+The most common dating after divorce mistakes aren’t dramatic.
+They’re subtle patterns that feel reasonable in the moment and only become visible in hindsight.

 Using dating as emotional anesthesia